k-fujikawa/recsys-challenge-2024-1st-place/README.md

 ## 3. sugawarya part

 Change directory to `sugawarya` and train the models according to the [README](./sugawarya/README.md) instructions.
-The prediction.zip will be output to the following path.
+The prediction parquet and submission files will be output to the following paths.

 ```
-...
+./sugawarya/output/test_weighted_mean.parquet
+./sugawarya/output/test_stacking.parquet
+./sugawarya/output/v999_final_submission.zip
 ```